guhjy/2015ori-1/materials/study_02/data-protocol.md

 - We need the identifiable information so that we can send the 100€ to the winner

 ## Instruments needed
-- 4 USB sticks (transfer stick, spreadsheet stick, interview stick, ???)
+- 3 USB sticks (transfer stick, results stick, backup stick)

 ## Procedure